aukspot/dles/README.md

 - [Face Guessr](https://www.faceguesser.com) - Guess the pixelated face of today's notable figure.
 - [Facedle](https://facedle.app) - Guess the famous person in the partially covered picture.
 - [Forgeous](https://forgeous.fun) - Try to copy famous paintings as close as you can in 3 minutes!
+- [Gauntle](https://gauntle.com) - Complete 11 mini daily games in a row as quickly as you can.
 - [graphs.world](https://www.graphs.world) - Select the dataset that fits the displayed graph.
 - [Guess The Book](https://guessthebook.app) - Guess the book based on short snippets and details.
 - [Guess The Logo](https://guessthelogo.wtf) - Guess the logo which becomes less blurry with each guess.